 Trek the Horton Plains during your next Sri Lanka tour

-We visit and trek the Horton Plains during a number of our tours, including our Discover Sri Lankan Tour and Sri Lanka off the Beaten Track Tour.
+We visit and trek the Horton Plains during a number of our tours, including our Sri Lanka Itinerary for Groups and Sri Lanka off the Beaten Track Tour.
 If you’re looking for a truly unique tour of Sri Lanka we can also incorporate a trek of Horton Plains and Worlds End in your very own Custom Sri Lanka Holiday!